tdkehoe/Google-Cloud-Functions-to-Cloud-Services-tutorial/README.md

 As I noted earlier, assign the lowest role that enables your function to work.
 In the case of my translation function, there are four choices: `Admin`, `Editor`, `User`, and `Reader`.
 The lowly `Reader` minions are only allowed to read policies and org descriptions.
 That won't work. `User` minions get to access the Google Cloud service.
 That's what I want my service account to do. `Editor` gets to edit policies and org descriptions and `Admin` has full access to policies and org descriptions.
 I don't want my service account to do that stuff.

 Back on your `IAM` page, you'll notice on the right that each IAM has a count of *excess permissions* (in blue).
-This might be a Admin role that is only asked to perform User level stuff.
+This might be an `Admin` role that is only asked to perform `User` level stuff.
 Clicking the blue triangle sometimes recommends that you do something to reduce excess permissions.
 To rephrase what I said earlier, the purpose of IAMs is to give each minion just enough authority to do its job, and no more.

 Hook Up Your Service Account to Your Cloud Function
 ------------------------------------------------------------